wifiknight45/whoAMiP/README.md

 Disclaimer
 This tool is provided for educational and research purposes only.
 The author assumes no responsibility or liability for any misuse, unintended consequences, or damages resulting from the use of this script.
 Users are solely responsible for ensuring that the script is utilized in compliance with all applicable laws, regulations, and organizational policies.

-This script is intended to be used in controlled environments such as test networks, virtual machines, or isolated systems.
+This script is intended only to be used in controlled environments such as test networks, virtual machines, or isolated systems.
 It is strongly recommended to validate its functionality in a sandboxed or non-production environment before deploying it in enterprise or private applications.
 Unauthorized scanning, probing, or analysis of networks or systems without proper consent is strictly prohibited and may violate legal or ethical standards.

-By viewing the readme, using this tool, or modifying the source code, you are acknowledging that you a) understand and agree to these terms and that b) The author provides no warranties or guarantees regarding the performance, accuracy, or reliability of the tool/source code/script.
+By viewing the readme, using this tool, or modifying the source code, you are acknowledging that you a) understand and agree to these terms and that b) The author provides no warranties or guarantees regarding the performance, accuracy, or reliability of the tool/source code/script etc.

 ## License
 This script is licensed under MIT License.
 You can freely modify and distribute it, provided proper attribution is maintained.